Nikhil-Manglore/valkey/PR2516_Analysis.md

 ### The GET 16-byte Embedded Path Problem

-The main difference from SET 96-byte is that every objectGetVal call takes the slow path.
+The main difference from SET 96-byte is that every objectGetVal call takes the slow path since the values are now embedded.
 For SET with 96-byte values, `hasembval=0` and objectGetVal returns `o->val_ptr` directly.
 For GET with 16-byte values, `hasembval=1` and objectGetVal must:

 1. Test `hasembval` bit → branch taken to embedded path
 2. Compute `objectEmbeddedData(o)` — pointer to data after the header